bgianfo/pr-dash/README.md

 of all Azure Dev Ops pull requests you are assigned a reviewer of, right at home in your terminal.

+pr-dash is currently tested on Windows and Linux.

 Note: This tool is not created by, affiliated with, or supported by Microsoft/Azure DevOps.

 [![Build Status](https://travis-ci.org/bgianfo/pr-dash.svg?branch=master)](https://travis-ci.org/bgianfo/pr-dash)